JetBrains/kotlin-web-site/pages/eap/install-eap-plugin.md

 main_nav_id: install-eap-plugin
 ---

-# Install the EAP Plugin for IntelliJ IDEA or Android Studio
+# Install the Kotlin EAP Plugin for IntelliJ IDEA or Android Studio

 You can follow these instructions to install the preview version of the Kotlin Plugin for IntelliJ IDEA or Android Studio.